-During the Initial Coverage Stage, your share of the cost of a covered drug will be either a copayment or coinsurance.
+During the Initial Coverage Stage, your share of the cost of a covered drug will be a copayment.

 As shown in the table below, the amount of the copayment or coinsurance depends on the costsharing tier.

 Sometimes the cost of the drug is lower than your copayment.
 In these cases, you pay the lower price for the drug instead of the copayment.